xiaominzhu88/TIL-React-client-Node-backend/README.md

     at XMLHttpRequest.handleLoad (xhr.js:62)
 ```

-=> This is because server running at 5000 but frontend port is 3000, we need proxy
+=> This is because server running at 5000 but frontend port is 3000, add proxy

 ⏬